Yesterday, in Santa Maria, there was frenetic activity in the strawberry fields.

 The seasonal cycle is an extremely intricate ballet of man, machines, weather, and plants.
-And all of that effort is so you will have something to dress up those cheerios in the morning!
+And why go to all of that effort?
+So you will have something to dress up those cheerios in the morning!
 (And for those strawberry margaritas, too!)

 * Yes, I know fumigation is a less than desirable pest management tool – but it is a current reality – and yes, the industry is working on more environmentally friendly replacements – there just aren’t any great alternatives available – YET!